SaladTechnologies/comfyui-api/README.md

 The server has two probes, `/health` and `/ready`.

 - The `/health` probe will return a 200 status code once the warmup workflow has completed.
 It will stay healthy as long as the server is running, even if ComfyUI crashes.
 - The `/ready` probe will also return a 200 status code once the warmup workflow has completed.
 It will return a 503 status code if ComfyUI is not running, such as in the case it has crashed, but is being automatically restarted.
+If you have set `MAX_QUEUE_DEPTH` to a non-zero value, it will return a 503 status code if ComfyUI's queue has reached the maximum depth.

 Here's a markdown guide to configuring the application based on the provided config.ts file: